-• The site is not deemed to be sensitive from an ecological/biodiversity perspective, since it i transformed for the most part; The remaining natural vegetation on the property is of Least Concerned conservation value a a site specific level; The site does not contain any watercourses or aquatic habitat; The consulting engineers has confirmed that sufficient bulk services are available; The existing road network can accommodate the proposed development with upgrades to the access on Impala Avenue to mitigate traffic congestion coming from the intersection; The site is not deemed sensitive and may be excavated should an excavation permit be issued by HWC; All of the on-site protected trees (situated within servitudes, building lines, services corridors and open spaces) are avoided and more can be planted with landscaping; The land use is similar to surrounding land use types and will not deter from the character of the area.
-Provide a detailed motivation if no design or layo out alternatives exist.
-List the positive and negative impacts that the de esign alternatives will have on the environment.
+- The site is not deemed to be sensitive from an ecological/biodiversity perspective, since it is transformed for the most part; - The remaining natural vegetation on the property is of Least Concerned conservation value at a site specific level; - The site does not contain any watercourses or aquatic habitat; - The consulting engineers has confirmed that sufficient bulk services are available; - The existing road network can accommodate the proposed development with upgrades to the access on Impala Avenue to mitigate traffic congestion coming from the intersection; - The site is not deemed sensitive and may be excavated should an excavation permit be issued by HWC; - All of the on-site protected trees (situated within servitudes, building lines, services corridors and open spaces) are avoided and more can be planted with landscaping; - The land use is similar to surrounding land use types and will not deter from the character of the area.

+Provide a detailed motivation if no design or layout alternatives exist.

+List the positive and negative impacts that the d esign alternatives will have on the environment.
 Alternative 1 (preferred) (Alternative 3) No-GO POSITIVE POSITIVE Upgrade of Impala Avenue with dedicated right turning land into the southern portion.
 Not applicable Reduced landscape impact by removing the existing overhead 11kVA line along the eastern boundary of the site and replacing it with underground cabling.
 Alternative 1 No-GO NEGATIVE NEGATIVE Replacing the overhead 11kVA line with an underground cable may impact on a protected tree within the servitude.
 Underutilisation of vacant land that could result in investment opportunities, rates & taxes income.
-Loss of habitat / protected trees No income or employment opportunities generated from vacant land efficiency) to avoid negative impact maximise positive impacts. uce resource demand and increase resource use s, mitigate unavoidable negative impacts and Provide a description of the preferred technology alternatives: Solar and/or heat pumps and/or gas geysers (or similar) for heating of water water tanks at each residential house (group housing units only) LED lights only Duel flush toilets Low flow shower heads Gas stoves optional, recommended for individual homes by Developer
+Loss of habitat / protected trees No income or employment opportunities generated from vacant land 1.4.
+Technology alternatives (e.g., to reduce resource demand and increase resource use efficiency) to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts.
+Provide a description of the preferred technolog y alternatives:

-• Solar panels optional, on condition that it does not contribute to glint and glare for pilots (CAA condition of provisional approval)
+- Solar and/or heat pumps and/or gas geysers (or similar) for heating of water - water tanks at each residential house (group housing units only) - LED lights only - Duel flush toilets - Low flow shower heads - Gas stoves optional, recommended for individual homes by Developer - Solar panels optional, on condition that it does not contribute to glint and glare for pilots (CAA condition of provisional approval)